NB! The information below is from Spring 2018, and outdated. Information for Spring 2019 will be added when ready.

 Four course days (6–9 May 2019)

 FSK-8003 Leadership skills combine theory with personal experiences and practical exercises.
-In the two first days, leaders from academia, politics, armed forces and business are invited to talk about their leadership style, and there will be background theory given by Rudi Kirkhaug.
+In the two first days, leaders from academia, politics, armed forces, and business are invited to talk about their leadership style, and there will be background theory given by Rudi Kirkhaug.
 Chances are high that you, after completing your PhD, will be involved in some kind of project.
-That is why the third day is dedicated to project management (unfortunately cancelled this year!).
+That is why the third day is dedicated to project management.
 The last day, Nordnorsk lederutvikling will help you reflect on your own leadership style.